 Are heat maps simply a powerful visual plant visualization tool or do they serve more purpose?
-Are they a “nice to have” or are they essential for correct thermography?
 Why are they more expensive than conventional thermography?

 Solardrone has recently transitioned to offering its customers thermal + RGB maps, and this post explains why this transition occurred: